 Grant Robertson – Lead Subject Advisor

-Grant started working at OCR in February 2014 and is a lead subject advisor and advises on history.
+Grant started working at OCR in February 2014 and is a lead subject advisor.
 His degree is in History and Politics, with a focus on modern European and African history and 19th century political thought.
 Previously, Grant was a Head of Politics, Law and Humanities in schools in Kent and Kingston upon Thames.
-Outside of work he is an F1 junkie, a passionate Charlton Athletic fan and spending time with his family.
+Outside of work he is an F1 junkie, a passionate Charlton Athletic fan and enjoys spending time with his family.